 In May 1999 James joined the family firm as a gravedigger, coffin maker and funeral directors assistant and was taught the trade his family knew so well.
 In February 2005 Ian sadly passed away while overseeing a funeral at St Giles Church in Copmanthorpe which left James the difficult task of taking over the family firm at the age of 20.
-The Funeral Directors at that time was very small operating from Ian's spare bedroom. later in 2005 after Ian's death James opened up the office and showroom on Main Street in Wheldrake where the firm is still based today.
-In 2007 with the guidance of the late Joe Smith of J W Smith memorials also based in Wheldrake James was shown the memorial industry and with the help of Mr Smith he became a memorial consultant as well as a funeral director.
+The Funeral Directors at that time was very small operating from Ian's spare bedroom. later in 2005 after Ian's death James opened up a small office on Main Street in Wheldrake where the Funeral Directors is still based today.
+In 2007 with the guidance of the late Joe Smith of J W Smith Memorials also based in Wheldrake James was shown the memorial industry and with the help of Mr Smith he became a memorial consultant as well as a funeral director.

 In 2010 Mr Smith decided it was time for some well earned rest and asked James if he would be interested in purchasing the equipment and stock from J W Smith Memorials so he may carry on the firm under his own name.
 James and his wife Nicola decided to purchase the equipment along with the stock and opened J W Myers Monumental Masons.

-In 2014 James and Nicola decided to expand the business once again and decided to move into the Goole area.
+In 2014 James and Nicola decided to expand the business and decided to move into the Goole area.
 Mr Terry Gregory of Gregory Memorials decided he to was also due some well earned rest.
-James approached Mr Gregory in November 2014 and by early 2015 J W Myers was serving the Goole and East Riding community as well as York and Malton.
+James approached Mr Gregory in November 2014 and by early 2015 J W Myers Monumental Masons started serving the Goole and East Riding community as well as York and Malton.

 You can find our Goole office and showroom at 29 Pasture Road, Goole.
 In keeping with the family management and ownership tradition Julie Andrews, James's mother in law now runs and manages the Goole branch after working closely with James and Nicola in the York branch as a memorial consultant.